froots/froots.github.io/_drafts/why-and-how-to-test-your-pattern-library-2.md

 * Check that an element is centered inside another
 * Check if an element is 'near' another

-Check out the [full range of checks available](http://galenframework.com/docs/reference-galen-spec-language-guide) on the Galen site.
+Take a look at the [full range of checks available](http://galenframework.com/docs/reference-galen-spec-language-guide) on the Galen site.

 ## Running the spec